-The Australian Government is powering forward with a plan that will deliver an affordable and reliable energy system that will also help meet our international commitments.
+The Australian Government (Government) is powering forward with a plan that will deliver an affordable and reliable energy system that will also help meet our international commitments.

 As our energy system transitions, we must ensure there is enough electricity generation to supply households and businesses reliably while delivering affordable power.

 Our plan to address Australia’s urgent needs and prepare for the long term is based on engineering and economics.